-(REVISED 7.20.2018) Oklahoma passed a law, which was to take effect November 1, 2014, requiring physicians providing medication abortions to use an obsolete method that does not meet the current standard of care and is less safe and more burdensome for women than the current practice.
+(REVISED 10.23.2019) This lawsuit challenged an Oklahoma law that would have required physicians providing medication abortions to use an obsolete protocol that does not meet the current standard of care and is less safe and more burdensome for patients.

 Plaintiff(s): Nova Health Systems, d/b/a/ Reproductive Services, Oklahoma Coalition for Reproductive Justice

 Center Attorney(s): Autumn Katz

 The Center for Reproductive Rights filed a lawsuit in state court challenging the restriction on behalf of Reproductive Services, a non-profit organization providing high-quality and affordable health care services to women in underserved communities, its staff and patients, and the Oklahoma Coalition for Reproductive Justice, a non-profit organization dedicated to promoting reproductive justice and ensuring the full range of reproductive healthcare services are available to Oklahoma women, and its members, who include women of reproductive age.

 The Center sought a temporary injunction to block the law from going into effect, which the trial court denied, and the Oklahoma Supreme Court subsequently granted.

 On August 10, 2015, an Oklahoma state judge found that the restriction violated the Oklahoma state constitution.
 The State filed an appeal with the Oklahoma Supreme Court on September 23.
 On February 23, the Oklahoma Supreme Court ruled against the plaintiffs on the two claims the law had been challenged on, but remanded the case back to the district court for a determination of the law's validity under other constitutional provisions.
 The State will continue to be barred from enforcing the law while the case proceeds.